Skip to main content

 Key Takeaways

-• Vite Simplifies Setup: Vite handles worker bundling and module resolution effectively.
+• Vite Simplifies Setup: Vite handles module resolution effectively for a smooth development experience.

-• KernelOptions for Control: You have fine-grained control over which geometry kernels are loaded, allowing you to tailor the application to specific needs and optimize performance.
+• InitBitByBitOptions for Control: You have fine-grained control over which geometry kernels are loaded, allowing you to tailor the application to specific needs and optimize performance.

 • Asynchronous Operations: Most Bitbybit operations are async because they communicate with Web Workers.